Cadet Quest

 About The Publication:

 “Cadet Quest is a 24-page magazine for boys ages 9 – 14.
 It is a Christian-oriented magazine for members of a Christian youth organization known as the Calvinist Cadet Corps.
 Boys from many Protestant denominations make up the Cadet Quest’s audience.
 Our purpose is to show how God is at work in the lives of boys and in the world around them.
 We have worked with new writers in the past and would do so in the future if their work fits our themes.”
 Circ: 7K.
 7 issues/year.
 Pays on acceptance.
 Publishes ms within 1 year of acceptance.
-Buys first rights or reprints.
-Responds 6 to 8 weeks.
-Sample on request by mail with SASE.
-Subscription $16.45 US; $19.95 Canada.
+Guidelines online

 Current Needs:

-Submit complete ms with cover letter by mail with SASE or by email (copy manuscript into body of email – attachments will not be opened).
-No queries.
+Queries.
+Publishes fiction, non-fiction, project/hobby articles, cartoons & puzzles, and illustrations.
+Pays $0.05-0.08/word for 900-1300 words (fiction) and 700-1200 words (articles).
+Submit complete ms with cover letter by mail with SASE or by email (copy manuscript into body of email — attachments will not be opened).

 Pays $0.05-0.08/word for 900-1300 words (fiction) and 700-1200 words (articles).